tl-its-umich-edu/canvas-course-manager-next/README.md

    `vim lti_dev_key.json`

-7. Go to Canvas "Developer Keys" management page at (https://umich.instructure.com/accounts/1/developer_keys).
+7. Go to Canvas "Developer Keys" management page under your account Admin page.
 Click the button for "+ Developer Key", then "+ LTI Key".

 8. When the "Key Settings" modal appears, select "Paste JSON" from the "Method" menu in the "Configure" section.
 Then copy the contents of `config/lti_dev_key.json` and paste it into the "LTI 1.3 Configuration" field.